Legacy

 Dream Big!

-This may seem a little child-like but to be honest we all need to put aside some time to dream a little.
-As adults we have forgotten how to dream, or in many ways it has been beaten out of us.
+This may seem a little childish, but to be honest, we all need to put aside some time to dream a little.
+As adults, we have forgotten how to dream, or in many ways, we have been beaten out of it.

 Start by removing all the barriers and excuses.
-Condition based thinking is self limiting.
-Our past does not predict our future and conventions within schools may or may not represent best practice.
+Condition-based thinking is self-limiting.
+Our past does not predict our future, and conventions within schools may or may not represent best practices.

 “If time and money were unrestricted, what would you do?”

-If there were no rules or restrictions and you could choose any staff, any resources, any facility you wanted…. what would that look like.”
+If there were no rules or restrictions and you could choose any staff, resources, or facility you wanted, what would that look like?”

 “I once had the honour of working with Perkins and Will Architects on an incredible school project with a “practically open budget.”
 Our brief was to design and create the greatest school ever built.
 What fun we had!
 We brainstormed for months on the programs, the facilities, the systems and the procedures.
 We came up with extraordinary solutions to current educational obstacles and designed new innovations that even we had never seen before in a school.
 I woke up every morning with a smile and had more energy than I had have ever had in my career!
 Were there ever obstacles?
 Of course!
 We eventually reached a point when we had to make adjustments and compromises in certain areas, however the process allowed us to unleash our passions and creativity.
 That is where things should begin.
 Not with the obstacles, rules and barriers.”